- A credit score helps lenders decide your trustworthiness as a borrower.

 3. Avoid using credit cards:

-As an extreme measure, you can avoid using your credit cards altogether.
+As an extreme measure, you can avoid credit cards use altogether.

 You can do so until you have paid up the balances on your cards, after which you can make regular but controlled purchases.